Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

 :::

 ## Adding basic movement to the Player object

+This script adds some basic movement to the Hello World player.

 1. Create a new script `HelloWorldPlayer`.
 1. Open the `HelloWorldPlayer.cs` script.
 1. Edit the `HelloWorldPlayer.cs` script to match the following.